Table of Contents

 The young Kushar twins.

-1942 George and Mike Kushar are twin gay American underground filmmaker, actors, and cartoonists.
+1942 George and Mike Kuchar are twin gay American underground filmmaker, actors, and cartoonists.
 They are notable for their low-budget and camp films such as Sins of the Fleshapoids, The Craven Sluck and Ascension of the Demonoids.

 When Mike and George Kuchar first got their hands on an 8mm movie camera in 1954 as 12 year old boys, no one really thought the format was suitable for anything but vacation footage, yet since then no one in America has contributed more to the craft and philosophy of personal film-making than the twin brothers from the Bronx.
 In a culture of hype and careerism, where "size counts", its not surprising, then, that gangly, self-effacing Mike Kuchar, the lesser well known of the two, is not in any sense famous.